CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex3.md

 1. On the **WGAppNSG1 - Inbound security rules** blade, go to **Settings** > **Subnets (1)**, click **+ Associate (2)**, select **WGVNet2 (3)** in the **Virtual network** dropdown, choose **AppSubnet (4)** in the **Subnet** dropdown, and click **OK (5)**.

     ![](images/lab3vnet18.png)

+## Great job on completing this exercise!
+You can now proceed to the next one.